Sacramento Water Allocation Model (SacWAM)

 SacWAM is used in a comparative manner in which a model scenario is compared to a model base condition and the difference in model outputs is used to assess potential impacts of proposed regulatory actions.

-The SacWAM model domain is shown below.
 The model represents the Sacramento River Hydrologic Region, the Trinity River watershed above the Lewiston gauge, and the northern part of the San Joaquin River Hydrologic Region downstream from the gauge at Vernalis.
-The model includes the entire Sacramento-San Joaquin Delta (Delta), and the Delta Eastside streams comprising the Cosumnes, Mokelumne, and Calaveras rivers.
-The model simulates Project Pumping Plants in the Delta, upper reaches of California Aqueduct and Delta Mendota Canal as well as San Luis Reservoir.
+The model includes the entire Sacramento-San Joaquin Delta (Delta), and the Delta eastside streams comprising the Cosumnes, Mokelumne, and Calaveras Rivers.
+The model simulates pumping plants in the Delta, the California Aqueduct and Delta Mendota Canal, as well as San Luis Reservoir.

 - October 4, 2017 – Response to Peer Review Comments

-- December 19, 2016 - Transmittal Letter from Cliff Dahm, Lead Scientist, Delta Science Program to the SWRCB
+- December 19, 2016 – Transmittal Letter from Delta Science Program to State Water Board

-- Notice of October 19, 2016 Delta Science Program Independent Science Review
+- October 19, 2016 – Delta Science Program Independent Peer Review Meeting